If you want really amazing results from your laundry, then you can always use fabric conditioner in your wash.

 Then, during the final rinse, water flows into the compartment and draws conditioner into the washing machine’s drum, mixing with the laundry.

-Just load in the fabric conditioner at the beginning of the wash and enjoy the benefits at the end.
+If you’ve made sure that there’s no clothing inside the drum that you don’t want to treat with fabric softener, then just load in the conditioner at the beginning of the wash and enjoy the benefits at the end.
 Alongside a great detergent, that is.

 What to avoid when using fabric softener?

 There are three things that you should be aware of when you’re adding fabric softener to your wash:

 - Make sure that the softener does not come in to direct contact with your laundry, as it can cause serious damage to your fabrics if it’s not diluted with water.

 - Store at room temperature out of direct sunlight at all times.
 This will stop your fabric softener from thickening.

 - Always use the dosing cap to measure out the proper amount of fabric softener.
 Don’t forget to follow the instructions on the fabric care labels.